Xbow System Lectures

 Foundation Rules

-- Begin with primary maxillary expansion if there is a posterior crossbite or if the maxillary lateral incisors are impacted.
+3. Begin with primary maxillary expansion if a posterior crossbite or the maxillary lateral incisors are impacted.
 These teeth erupt at 8 to 9 years old on average.

-- Time first phase treatment when the first bicuspids are erupting at 10 to 12 years old to make room for the erupting maxillary canines at 11 to 12 years.
+4. Time first phase treatment when the first bicuspids erupt at 10 to 12 years old to make room for the erupting maxillary canines at 11 to 12 years.
 This will reduce the incidence of impacted maxillary canines.

-- Don't place full edgewise appliances until the second molars have erupted or you will prolong your second phase treatment and increase decalcification and root resorption.
+5. Don’t place full-edgewise appliances until the second molars erupt; you will prolong your second phase treatment and increase decalcification and root resorption.

-- Save cooperation with Class II elastics in deep overbite cases until you are in full-size stainless steel arch wires and the overjet is reduced enough to place a bite turbo.
+6. In deep overbite cases, save cooperation with Class II elastics until you are in full-size stainless steel archwires, and the overjet is reduced enough to place a bite turbo.

-- Try to postpone IPR (interproximal reduction) of the incisors until all spaces are closed, the buccal occlusion is Class I, and the overbite and overjet are corrected.
-The goal is to create long, flat interproximal contacts without black triangles keeping in mind not to create a tooth mass discrepancy.
+7. Try to postpone the incisors’ IPR (interproximal reduction) until all spaces are closed, the buccal occlusion is Class I, and the overbite and overjet are corrected.
+The goal is to create long, flat interproximal contacts without black triangles, keeping in mind not to create a tooth mass discrepancy.
 This is impossible to do with early IPR.

-- Always go back to the foundation base during treatment to make sure the patient can breathe through the nose, keep the tongue on the anterior palate, swallow without a tongue thrust, and keep the lips together at rest, if possible.
+8. Always go back to the foundation base during treatment to ensure the patient can breathe through the nose, keep the tongue on the anterior palate, swallow without a tongue thrust, and keep the lips together at rest, if possible.

 4 Years After Maxillary Expansion